 Wanna to explore Kuala Lumpur like no other way?
 Eat your way through its diverse cuisine in this beautiful tropical country filled with great street food every spot you lay your eyes on!
 We’ve got 30 options for you to get your hands on to decide if this city is THE CITY.
 Get going!

 Love to try KL food?
-Let’s check out what do we have in today’s blog “30 Awesome Food In Kuala Lumpur You Can’t Afford To Miss in 2019”.
+Let’s check out what do we have in today’s blog “30 Awesome Food In Kuala Lumpur You Can’t Afford To Miss”.

 #1 Roti Canai @ Mansion Tea Stall